 Are we in danger of ingraining deep-seated prejudices into the technology we use on a daily basis?
 Our panel, chaired by The Gadget Show presenter Ortis Deley, discussed.

 Discrimination continues to have a serious, measurable impact on everyday life in the 21st century.
 Historically, conscious and subconscious human decisions have been the major driver of discrimination.
 But increasingly, the technology we rely on so heavily is becoming part of the problem.

 Facial recognition systems, online search algorithms and social media echo chambers are just some examples of technology that has the potential to amplify discrimination.
-As machine learning and AI systems become more advanced, how do we ensure they are free of their curators’ prejudices?
+As machine learning and AI systems become more advanced, how do we ensure they are free of their creators’ prejudices?
 How can we create technology that works for everyone?

 - Alexander Fefegha: co-founder and director of creative technology at design studio COMUZI.
-Alex is also an associate lecturer at the University of Arts London’s creative computing institute, teaching a module on computational futures and artificial intelligence
+Alex is also an associate lecturer at University of the Arts London’s creative computing institute, teaching a module on computational futures and artificial intelligence